Painting Over Textured Walls: What You Should Know

 Priming is often an important step prior to painting, but it’s necessary for painting over textured walls.
 The aforementioned nooks and crannies present on a textured surface can interfere with paint adhesion.
 Priming the surface will aid in paint adhesion and act as an initial coat.
 Use a deep-pile roller for this part of the process to cover all those tricky spaces.

-You’ll Need More Paint than Usual
+You’ll Need More Paint Than Usual

 You Might Miss a Spot